Certification, quality standards and labelling rules for UK wine producers, documents for wine importers and licensing for wine sellers.

 Warehouse document checks

-The FSA Wine Standards Branch carries out warehouse document checks on wine imported from other EU countries and those outside the EU.
+The FSA Wine Standards Branch carries out warehouse document checks on wine imported from EU countries and those outside the EU.

 During inspections, Wine Standards Branch representatives will ask to see the VI 1 and VI 2 documents.
 They will also ask to see an Administrative Accompanying Document (AAD) if relevant.

-An AAD can include wine originally from outside the EU, but consigned to another EU country before being sent to the UK.
+An AAD can include wine originally from outside the EU, but consigned to an EU country before being sent to the UK.
 Most of this wine is transported under bond - duty suspension.
 Approval from HM Revenue & Customs (HMRC) is needed for the bond.

 Wines ‘in bond’ have not yet had duty and VAT paid on them.
 They must only be stored in a bonded warehouse approved by HMRC.
 They must be bought in unmixed cases and must not be consumed in the EU.